ReetaZhang/kucoin-api-docs/source/localizable/index.html.md

-amount | The total amount of assets (fees included) involved in assets changes such as transaction, withdrawal and bonus distribution. fee | Fees generated in transaction, withdrawal, etc. balance | Remaining funds after the transaction. bizType | Business type leading to the changes in funds, such as exchange, withdrawal, deposit,  KUCOIN_BONUS, REFERRAL_BONUS etc. direction | Side, **out** or **in** createdAt | Time of the event context | Business related information such as order ID, serial No., etc.
+amount | The total amount of assets (fees included) involved in assets changes such as transaction, withdrawal and bonus distribution. fee | Fees generated in transaction, withdrawal, etc. balance | Remaining funds after the transaction. bizType | Business type leading to the changes in funds, such as exchange, withdrawal, deposit,  KUCOIN_BONUS, REFERRAL_BONUS, Lendings etc. direction | Side, **out** or **in** createdAt | Time of the event context | Business related information such as order ID, serial No., etc.

-###context
+### context
 If the returned value under bizType is **“trade exchange”**, the additional info. (such as order ID and trade ID, trading pair, etc.) of the trade will be returned in field **context**.